On the variational nature of the Anzellotti pairing: Introduction

 and the associated relaxed functional

-As it is customary, this relaxed functional can be characterized as the greatest lower semicontinuous extension of $F$ to $BV$, less than or equal to $F$.
+As it is customary, this relaxed functional can be characterized as the greatest lower semicontinuous extension of $F_\varphi$ to $BV$, less than or equal to $F_\varphi$.
 Besides this abstract definition, for the applications it is of paramount importance to have an integral representation of $\rel{F_\varphi}$.
 To this end, the main difficulty is to find a precise representative for the singular part of the relaxed functional (i.e., the representative where the measure $Du$ is singular).
+In the vectorial case the singular part of this functional is represented in an abstract way by a generalised surface energy density associated with $f$.